 - 2016, « Comprendre le développement de la politique familiale dans les pays riches de l'OCDE », Informations sociales, n° 193, janvier - mars, p.
 24-33.

 - 2015 (with Francesco Grisolia), "Social Innovation on the Rise: yet another buzzword in time of austerity?", Salute e Società, vol. 1, p.
 169-179.
-Franco Angeli Edizioni
+Paper online on Franco Angeli Edizioni

 - 2015 (with Martin Seeleib-Kaiser and Thees Spreckelsen), "The Four Worlds of ‘Welfare Reality’ – Social Risks and Outcomes in Europe", Social Policy and Society, vol. 14, n° 2, p.
 287-307, published online December 30, 2014.
-Cambridge University Press
+Paper online on Cambridge University Press

 - 2015 (with Martin Seeleib-Kaiser), "Determinants of a Silent (R)evolution: Understanding the Expansion of Family Policy in Rich OECD Countries", Social Politics, vol. 22, n ° 1, p.
 1-37, published online December 12, 2014.
-Oxford Academic Link
+Paper online on Oxford Academic